 Gamma2 Velorum is a double-lined spectroscopic binary (SB2), which means that spectral lines of both stars are visible.
 The system shines at magnitude 1.83.

-The Wolf-Rayet star in the Gamma2 Velorum system has far less extreme parameters.
+The Wolf-Rayet star in the Gamma2 Velorum system has far less dramatic parameters.
 It has a mass nine times that of the Sun and a radius about six times solar.
 With a surface temperature of 57,000 K, it is 170,000 times more luminous than the Sun.
 The star has already lost most of its mass through a strong stellar wind.
-It will likely meet its end in a Type Ib supernova explosion, triggered by core collapse.
+It will likely meet its end in a Type Ib supernova, triggered by core collapse.

 The secondary component is a blue giant of the spectral type O7.5 III.
 It is much larger, more massive and more luminous than the Wolf-Rayet star.
 Even though it is also visually brighter than the Wolf-Rayet star, the latter is considered the primary component because its emission lines are dominant in the system’s spectrum.
 The blue giant has a mass of 28.5 solar masses and a radius 17 times that of the Sun.
 With an effective temperature of 35,000 K, it shines with 280,000 solar luminosities.